 WHAT MAKES US UNIQUE

-Led by Rick Johnston and Dan Thompson, the 20+ Terriers coaching staff have countless years of experience at the elite level.
+Led by Rick Johnston, the 20+ Terriers coaching staff have countless years of experience at the elite level.
 Almost all our coaches have coached or played at every level of the game, including Pro, College, National and Provincial teams.
 They continually develop their coaching skills to better shape our student athletes to their highest potential.

 Our Terrier coaches have a passion for baseball and for the players in our organization.
 This coaching staff is indeed the next level of mentoring and instruction that these young men require to prepare them for what comes next in their baseball careers.
 Each player will be trained on the finer points of the technical and strategic aspects of the game, and they will begin to form a mental approach that they can build on well into the future.
 While all of this experience is unfolding, players will also learn what it takes to be good teammates and respect their coaches and their fellow team members.
 This truly is a life changing experience for young men with serious baseball aspirations.

 The common denominator amongst our staff is their commitment to The Terrier Way of making our student athletes better both on and off the playing field.
 We take our objectives seriously and adhere to a strict code of ethics for both players and coaches.

 * All of our staff have completed police security checks for the volunteer vulnerable sector.

 The Terrier calendar is chock full of everything a player needs for the development of his baseball portfolio.
 From year-round strength testing and training at The Baseball Zone's SST facility, to an intense winter training schedule, a spring trip to Florida, competing in the CPBL, culminating in a month of intense baseball tournament play centered in America.